 MACDONALD, RONALD, educator and newspaper editor; b.
 February 1797 in Priest Pond (Prince Edward Island), son of John Macdonald and Margaret MacKinnon; d.
 15 Oct.
-1854 at Quebec.
+1854 at Quebec, and was buried there two days later in the Cimetière Saint-Louis.

 Nothing is known of Ronald Macdonald’s childhood except that he came from a family of modest means.
 He was brought to Lower Canada as a result of Bishop Joseph-Octave Plessis*’s determination to give the English-speaking Roman Catholics of the Maritimes a sufficient number of clergy.
 Several “carefully chosen” youths were sent to study in the seminaries of Lower Canada at the expense of the ecclesiastical authorities.
 Angus Bernard MacEachern*, a missionary at St Andrews on Prince Edward Island, apparently recruited Macdonald and Bernard Donald Macdonald and recommended them to Plessis.
 Ronald arrived at Quebec in October 1812 and entered the Petit Séminaire in a preparatory class, knowing not one word of French.
 From his first months there he attracted the attention of Plessis, who wrote to MacEachern: “Ronald is a student whose ability and progress [are] remarkable.”
 A brilliant pupil, he advanced rapidly and in 1813 he went into the second-year class (Syntax).
 In the summer of 1816 he began the sixth-year class (Rhetoric), and in 1817 the philosophy program.
 After only five years he had finished his classical studies.
 He entered the Grand Séminaire de Québec in 1817 to become a priest, and received the tonsure on 5 October in the cathedral at Quebec.
 According to some sources Plessis, who was impressed with Macdonald’s capabilities, wanted to make him his suffragan bishop at Halifax; however, his correspondence makes no mention of this matter.
 In any case, after less than a year at the Grand Séminaire, Macdonald decided to give up the soutane.

 Having renounced the priesthood, Macdonald was faced with financial difficulties, since he no longer received assistance from Plessis.
 In the early 1820s the former seminarist took up the study of law, did a little translation, and taught at the English Catholic school in Saint-Roch.
 He also decided to establish a family of his own.
 On 16 April 1822, at Quebec, he married Louise Lavallée; the marriage certificate bears the notation “law student.”
-They were to have four children, but their three sons died in infancy.
-Macdonald’s wife and daughter perished when the Théâtre Saint-Louis at Quebec was destroyed by fire on 12 June 1846.
+Ronald and Louise were to have 13 children, of whom at least two boys and three girls reached adulthood.
+Macdonald’s wife and a daughter, Eugénie, would perish when the Théâtre Saint-Louis at Quebec was destroyed by fire on 12 June 1846.

 Immediately after his marriage, Macdonald, burdened with financial responsibilities and without means, had abandoned the study of law and decided finally to become a teacher at the English Catholic school in Saint-Roch.
 In 1824, in association with schoolmaster Germain Kirouac, he started a private school on Rue Sainte-Ursule; this partnership lasted two years.
 Soon after, in 1826, Macdonald went to Rivière-du-Loup (Louiseville) to take charge of the boys’ class.
 He is thought to have stayed there three years.